Policies and Procedures

 If credit is granted, this will give the student advanced standing towards the Advanced Police Leadership course only.
 It will not be counted as a credit towards a ‘concentration’ certificate.
 Students would still be required to complete a minimum of four courses in the program, while maintaining at least a 78% average, to qualify for admittance into the Advanced Police Leadership course.

 Where the above stipulations cannot be met, students in some cases may apply to write a challenge exam.
 If the student wishes to review the course materials a deposit is required, which will be refunded upon return of the course materials.
 This fee varies depending on the course.
 A $250 fee for the exam is payable in advance, and students are required to arrange for invigilation.
-Please contact the Program Manager for a form.
+Please contact the Program Director for a form.

 If there is a post-secondary institution, college/consortium located in your area invigilation arrangements should be made there.
 If not, then consider the town office or a local school.
 Persons who are appropriate to act as an invigilator are: your supervisor, a schoolteacher or principal, an administrator, doctor, or lawyer.
 Some institutions may charge a fee for invigilation.
 Students are responsible for any costs that may be associated with this service.